For more information related to constituency offices, contact Financial Services at 250-356-8586.

-In advance of out-of-province or international travel, it is recommended that Members contact the Legislative Assembly Telecommunications Administrator to inquire about any discount packages available for voice and/or data while travelling abroad.
+In advance of international travel, it is essential that Members contact the Legislative Assembly Telecommunications Administrator to inquire about any discount packages available for voice and/or data while travelling abroad.

-Members who may wish to provide staff with a telecommunications device must use constituency office funds.
-The Legislative Assembly does not provide constituency office staff with mobile phones and/or other communications devices.
+Members who may wish to provide staff with a smartphone must use constituency office funds.
+The Legislative Assembly does not provide constituency office staff with smartphones and/or other communications devices.
 Constituency offices can take advantage of the government rates by contacting the Telecommunications Administrator to assist with the purchase.
 It is also important to remember that to avoid penalties or additional fees, contracts should not exceed the four-year term of office.

 Constituency Office Security

 Members are responsible for ensuring that constituency office work environments meet safety and security requirements and protect constituency office staff, office assets and information, and the public in general.

 To assist Members and constituency office staff, the following reference guides on constituency office security information and specifications are available on the Legislative Assembly’s internal Constituency Office Portal (Please note that the Portal and PDF hyperlinks below are intranet-based, and only accessible from the Legislative Assembly network).

 Specific questions and requests for assistance with respect to constituency office security issues should be directed to the office of the Sergeant-at-Arms at 250-387-5516, or the Deputy Sergeant-at-Arms at 250-387-1622.

 Asset Inventory and Disposal